-Research from Stanford University shows that hypnosis actually changes the way blood flows to different areas of the brain.
-According to a study published (paywall) in Cerebral Cortex on Thursday (July 28), these patterns of activation indicate that patients who are hypnotized are better able to focus on a single task without worrying about their surroundings.
+Research shows that hypnosis changes the way blood flows to different areas of the brain.
+These patterns of activation indicate that patients who are hypnotized are better able to focus on a single task without worrying about their surroundings.

-Hypnosis has a unique way of organizing thoughts and clearing out the clutter.
+Hypnosis has a unique way of organizing thoughts.
 Too often, people are diagnosed with Adult Attention Deficient Disorder and are led to try different mediations to get their focus back.
-If you can't seem to make a decision or are constantly jumping from one task to another, then hypnosis can work to make your concentration and focus stronger and help you accomplish more.
+If you can't seem to make a decision or are constantly jumping from one task to another, then hypnosis can work to make your concentration and focus stronger.

 There are many situations in which concentration and focus are imperative: driving a car, performing surgery, working on an important project, taking a test.
 Often we have trouble concentrating on the task at hand because there is so much more going on in our minds: did I turn off the coffee maker, I need to mail the electric bill, the kids need dentist appointments, what will I do if I don't get that promotion.
 All these dialogs going on simultaneously in your head make it nearly impossible to get anything done at times.